-The national homeownership rate is the percentage of households who own their living space.
-The national homeownership rate takes every county in the United States into account when it averages data.
+The national homeownership rate is the percentage of households that own their living space.
+It takes every county in the United States into account when it averages data.

 A high homeownership percentage correlates with a housing market that’s well-adjusted.
 When housing is affordable and income is locally proportionate, homeownership flourishes.
-If the national homeownership rate falls, it can mean that housing is less affordable.
-This can mean that it isn’t the ideal time to buy or invest – at least until prices drop.
+If the national homeownership rate falls, it can mean that housing is less affordable and that it isn’t the ideal time to buy or invest – at least until prices drop.

-The foreclosure auction index catalogs the number of homes in foreclosure.
+The foreclosure auction index catalogs the number of foreclosure homes.
 This indicator includes both foreclosure starts and foreclosure completions.

 You might want to consider buying a foreclosed home if you’re an investor.
-While a rising number of foreclosure auctions is a negative indicator of the overall health of the economy, more foreclosures usually mean lower prices – but don’t underestimate the number of repairs the average foreclosure needs.
+While a rising number of foreclosure auctions is a negative indicator of the economy’s overall health, more foreclosures usually mean lower prices – but don’t underestimate the number of repairs the average foreclosure needs.

 Housing market indicators can be useful for both personal home buyers and investors.
 Housing indicators diagnose the health of the housing market.
 If you’re an investor, you might want to pay particularly close attention to the market conditions, such as the home price data, foreclosure auction and delinquency rates.

 It’s wise to look at home affordability indexes and home price trends if you’re buying your first home.
 Rental affordability will be very important to you if you’re a landlord.
 Other national indicators (like aggregate ownership and national homeownership rates) can tell you more about the housing market on a national level.

 Visit the Learning Center to learn more about the best time of year to buy a house.

 Viewing 1 - 2 of 2